Mac OS Rocket.Chat Development Environment Setup

 yarn build

-During the build, you may notice warnings about peer or transitive dependencies.
-These are typically safe to ignore unless you are developing the specific features or modules that require them
+You may see warnings about peer or transitive dependencies during the build.
+These are typically safe to ignore unless you are developing features that rely on them.

 3. Start your development server.

-For systems with 16 GB of memory or higher, use this command:
+For systems with 16 GB of memory or more, use this command:

 yarn dev